JeanCarlosPA/globant_data_test/README.md

     "DB_PASSWORD": "...",
     "ENV": "local"
 }

-Note: It is needed to be provided the right value to HOST, PORT, DB_NAME, DB_USER and DB_PASSWORD.
-Those values are to the PostgreSQL connection.
 ```

+`NOTE`: It is needed to be provided the right value to HOST, PORT, DB_NAME, DB_USER and DB_PASSWORD.
+Those values are to PostgreSQL connection.

 The SAM CLI can also emulate your application's API.
 Use the `sam local start-api` to run the API locally on port 3000.